venesetrix/Cyber-Library/AWS CLF-C02.md

 Business intelligence service wich ML integrations to quickly build visualizations and ad hoc analysis on your data.

+__Amazon Polly__

+Service, which is using ML to convert Text to Speech and read it out loud.

 ### Management Tools

 __AWS CloudFormation__